Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 #### Cache Skip

-It is possible to turn off caching in Alluxio and have the client read directly from the under storage by setting the property [`alluxio.user.file.readtype.default`]({{ site.baseurl }}{% link en/reference/Properties-List.md %}#alluxio.user.file.cache.partially.read.block) in the client to `NO_CACHE`.
+It is possible to turn off caching in Alluxio by setting the property [`alluxio.user.file.readtype.default`]({{ site.baseurl }}{% link en/reference/Properties-List.md %}#alluxio.user.file.cache.partially.read.block) in the client to `NO_CACHE`.